 To schedule Audiovisual services, use the Events Calendar, if applicable.
 In the Resources section of the Creating Event screen please choose the resource "AV- Request for support," then write details of your needs in the Event Comments box.
 (Tip- Once "AV-Request for support" shows up on the right under Selected Resources, click on the little star to add this resource to Your Starred Resources.
 That way it will be easier to find for future requests.)
 If the Events Calendar is not appropriate for your situation, or to request equipment loans, please contact the AVS Coordinator at 315-859-4120 or firstname.lastname@example.org.
 When possible services should be requested by Wednesday of the week prior to the date they are needed (For example, if support is needed on a Saturday (Jul 14), the request should be made by the Wednesday (Jul 4) of the prior week not the Wednesday (Jul 11) just before the event date).
 This will insure equipment and staff availability.

 For more information about Audiovisual Classroom or Event Support Services, please contact the AVS Office, 315-859-4120.

-To show your class a DVD or videotape from Burke Library (Please note: the Media Library collection has been moved to Burke Library), you must check out the movie and show it yourself.
+To show your class a DVD or videotape from Burke Library (Please note: the Media Library collection is located in Burke Library), you must check out the movie and show it yourself.
 Email email@example.com or call 315-859-4479 for information about the media collection and borrowing items.